Cirkit Designer Logo

 Example: Connecting to an Arduino UNO

-The 24x18 Pin PCB Board can be used to create custom shields or circuits for an Arduino UNO.
-Below is an example of connecting an LED and a resistor to an Arduino UNO using the PCB:
+The 24x18 Pin PCB Board can be used to create a custom shield for an Arduino UNO.
+Below is an example of connecting an LED and a resistor to an Arduino using the PCB:

 Circuit Diagram